rmsrosa/nbbinder/docs/source/maindoc.md

-# Jupyter Notebook Binder - nbbinder
+# Documentation

+## Description

 Generates a navigable book-like structure to a collection of Jupyter notebooks.

-## Description

 It enumerates a collection of notebooks, adds a Table of Contents to a given "Table of Contents" notebook file, and adds a header and top and bottom navigator cells to each notebook.

-## The collection of notebooks
+## Indexed notebooks

 The code works on a collection of indexed notebooks in a directory and builds a Table of Contents out of the them, which is added to a specified file.
 It also adds a header and top and bottom navigator cells to each notebook.